swiftly-solution/documentation/docgen/output/events/gameevents/ondronegunattack.md

 ---

 # OnDronegunAttack
-This event is triggered when dronegun_attack is triggered
+This event is triggered when dronegun_attack is triggered.
 ::: tabs
 @tab Lua
 ```lua